caiolombello/doclearn/src/doclearn/docs/code/api/routes.md

 ---

 title: routes
-description: 'Endpoints for handling Markdown files and repository information.'
+description: 'Endpoints for handling Markdown files, repository information, and GitHub search functionality.'

 ---

 # routes.py

-This module defines the API routes for managing Markdown files and repository-related information.
+This module defines the API routes for managing Markdown files, repository-related information, and searching GitHub repositories and Markdown content.
 It uses the FastAPI framework to create asynchronous endpoints.

 ## Endpoints